intermine/im-docs/docs/get-started/create-your-mine.rst

     ~/git/ $ git clone https://github.com/intermine/intermine-scripts.git

-Execute the script to generate your InterMine instance
+Execute the script to generate your InterMine instance.
+Here we are using `TigerMine` but of course you would use your mine name here.

 ::